Creating An Ideal Customer Profile (ICP)

 Our ideal client is a B2B SaaS company in the U.S. or Canada that has a customer service team of at least 10 people and ARR of at least $20 million.
 Their customer base is made up of small and medium sized businesses that require significant hands-on training and support.

-As you can see, this ideal customer profile doesn’t hit on every single characteristic we discussed above.
+As you can see, this ideal customer profile example doesn’t hit on every single characteristic we discussed above.
 It’s up to your team to determine which factors are the most important to include in your ICP.

 Learn More in the Blueprint to Account-Based Marketing